Overview¶

 Benchmarks¶

 A benchmark is a tool to evaluate an embedding model for a given use case.
-For instance, mteb(eng)
+For instance, mteb(eng) is intended

 to evaluate the quality of text embedding models for broad range of English use-cases such retrieval, classification, and reranking.